Isabella Crosbie

 ABOUT Isabella Crosbie

 Hi, I'm Isabella Crosbie, an Artistic Swimmer and proud member of the 2025 Australian Youth National Team.
-Artistic swimming is my passion and I am so excited to be travelling to Athens, Greece in August 2025 to compete at the World Aquatics Youth Artistic Swimming Championships in Athens.
-My ultimate dream is to represent Australia at the Brisbane 2032 Olympics.
+Artistic swimming is my passion and I am aiming to represent Australia at the Brisbane 2032 Olympics.
+Recently, I have returned from the World Aquatics Youth Artistic Swimming Championships in Athens and my next goal is to travel to the 2026 Australian Artistic Swimming and Oceania Championships to be held in Sydney in April 2026.

 During the school term, I will often train 5 - 6 days per week, usually for 3-4 hours per day, all while keeping up with school.
-In my July school holidays, I will travel to Canberra to train at the Australian Institute of Sport with the rest of the team.
-I will again travel to Canberra to train for a few days in August before flying to Athens.
+In my school holidays, I usually travel to Canberra to train at the Australian Institute of Sport with the rest of the team.

 If you would like to support my journey by making a tax deductible donation, no matter the size, that would be amazing!!!